 A broken rib is a crack or break in one of the bones of the rib cage.
 Breathing can be very painful because the muscles used for breathing pull on the rib.

 In most cases, a broken rib will heal on its own.
 You can take pain medicine while the rib mends.
 Pain relief allows you to take deep breaths.
 In the past, doctors recommended taping or wrapping broken ribs.
 This is no longer done because taping makes it hard for you to take deep breaths.
-You need to take deep breaths at least once an hour to prevent pneumonia or a partial collapse of a lung.
+Taking deep breaths may help prevent pneumonia or a partial collapse of a lung.

 Your rib will heal in about 6 weeks.